openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 3. Hardware Abstraction Layer (HAL): N/A
 4. FreeRTOS:

-   - kernel working on dev board; and
+   - kernel working on development board; and
-   - drivers for dev board devices complete.
+   - drivers for development board devices complete.

 5. Symbiflow: N/A (part of other areas)